mweiden/sniff/README.md

 # Sniff: web application scaffold

 This is a web application demonstration repo.
-It's a barebones newsfeed-style app used to scaffold the folliwing tech stack:
+It's a barebones newsfeed-style app used to scaffold the following tech stack:

 *Frontend stack:*
 * React SPA